bill of materials

 tutorial and demo

-introduction to bill of materials module
+introduction to the bill of materials module

 navigating to the product

-To navigate to the Bill of Materials area within a product, tap Product Information on the top menu bar, and then locate the product by scrolling, or by searching for a product by using the search bar function.
+Accessing the Bill of Materials section in Bombyx requires a few steps.
+Firstly, tap on 'Product Information in the top menu bar, to locate the product either by scrolling or using the search bar function.

 import from library